}

 EXAMPLE: Reese Witherspoon did this with her clothing label, Draper James.
 She honoured her grandparents, Dorothea Draper and William James Witherspoon.

-ANSWER: I can guarantee your ideal client will not think that about you.
+ANSWER: I can guarantee your ideal client will not think that about you!
 And if they did, that’s not the type of customer you want, and they were never going to buy from you anyway.

 EXAMPLE: Think of your favourite fashion label.
-The majority use the designer’s FULL or SURNAME because it’s their creations, they want to put their name to the designs.
-If you’re uncomfortable using your FIRST name, try using your SURNAME to keep the connection between you and your designs.
+The majority use the designer’s FULL NAME or SURNAME because it’s their creations, and they want to put their name on the designs.

 As long as there is some type of meaning behind the new business name, you might end up loving it even more.

-You may have heard of the brand, Christy Wright’s Business Boutique.
 Christy is the face of the brand, and even though there are many people behind the scenes of this amazing business source for women, only adding Christy’s name to the title personalises the brand.

 Don’t overthink or worry that there’s a right or wrong way to name your business.
-People will follow you, because they love your work (and you), not because of your business name.
+People will follow you because they love your work (and you), not because of your business name.

 Instead of focusing on one name, try combining all three.
 You could use an initial from each of the three partners and combine these other words to create your new name.

-Mammoth Club did this.
-Made up of a married couple and their best friend (more commonly known as Molly, Alan and Max), they took their first initials MAM and added moth to get MAMMOTH.
+Consisting of a married couple (Molly and Alan) and their best friend Max, they took their first initials, MAM, to create MAMMOTH.

 To complete the name, they added CLUB, reflecting on their childhood days of forming a club with their friends.
-However, this time, their friends related to their followers, who they welcomed to join them on their new adventures.
+However, this time, their friends related to their followers, whom they welcomed to join them on their new adventures.

-This is what we did with our business The Template Emporium.
-My husband Tom and I wanted to make it clear and easy to understand what we offered, so we named the business after that.
-It’s still a personal brand but, the emphasis is on our product and what it can offer you.
+My husband Tom and I wanted to make it clear and easy to understand what we offered, so we named it after that.

 Decide which question above best resonates with your business name situation.